ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

 ROS2 packages are organized in a way that the testing code for a given package is not only contained within the Package, but could also be present in a different package.
-In other words: packages can exercice during the testing phase code beloging to other packages.
+In other words: packages can exercise during the testing phase code beloging to other packages.

 To achieve the coverage rate reached by all code available in the ROS2 core